Shoulders Down, Inc. and Rising Phoenix T'ai Chi

 2004, Wudang T'ai Chi and Qi Gong Teacher Certification

-2004, External Qi Healing Advanced Level Certification
+2004, External Qi Healing Second course Certification

-2004, External Qi Healing Level One Certification
+2004, External Qi Healing First course Certification

 2003, Teaching Certification Approval to teach work and authorization as Atlanta Representative of Master Yun Xiang Tseng, Wudang Taoist Priest, T’ai Chi and Qi Gong Master, Chi for Longevity, Inc.